shellydeforte/deconstruct_lc/README.md

 # deconstruct_lc
-Scripts associated with the paper "Deconstructing protein sequence complexity to reveal the building blocks of structure and phase separation"
+Scripts associated with the paper "Deconstructing protein sequence complexity to reveal the building blocks of structure and phase separation".
+This repository includes in-progress scripts, and will be revised upon publication.

-This project is currently in development.

 # Experiments